Airlines worldwide rush to change flights over US 5G dispute

 The United Arab Emirates successfully rolled out 5G coverage all around its airports without incident.
 But in the U.S., the Federal Aviation Administration worries that the C-Band strand of 5G could interfere with aviation equipment.

-Of particular concern in the 5G rollout appears to be the Boeing 777, a major workhouse for Emirates.
+Of particular concern in the 5G rollout appears to be the Boeing 777, a major workhorse for Emirates.

 Japan’s All Nippon Airways Co.
 Ltd. said in a statement that the FAA “has indicated that radio waves from the 5G wireless service may interfere with aircraft altimeters.”
 Altimeters measure how high a plane is in the sky, a crucial piece of equipment for flying.